avkonst/hookstate/docs/index/docs/typedoc-hookstate-core.md

 [merged](#optional-readonly-merged) property can be used to detect which values were merged in but it will not inform you whether those values are different from the previous state.

-As a workaround, you can [batch state updates](https://hookstate.js.org/docs/performance-batched-updates) or replace merge calls with the immutable-style set operation like so:
+As a workaround, you can replace merge calls with the immutable-style set operation like so:

 ```
 state.set(p => {